psydology/myreads-udacity/README.md

 9 - create a search page and navigate between the main page and search page.

 ## Modifications
-use search method in BooksAPI
-in search page we can search if there is not thumbnail without any errors
+using search method in BookAPI - can add a book from the search page to shelves on the main page - we can search if there is not thumbnail without any errors
 ## to use the result please clone the project and write in your terminal "npm install" then "npm start"